Table of Contents

 However, this number can vary greatly depending on the specific industry and structure of your subscription model.

-Enterprise deals and Annual plans have significantly lower churn than consumer products or monthly subscriptions.
+Enterprise SaaS churn rate and annual plans have significantly lower churn than consumer products or monthly subscriptions.

 In reality, there is no universal "average" SaaS churn rate.